The PunchPlatform metrics system collects multiples families of metrics :

 - It is resilient and scalable

-- It allows evolutive additive tagging of metrics value, that can ease dashboard development without impact on existing ones
+- It allows evolutive additive tagging of metrics value, that can ease dashboarding development without negative impact on existing ones

 - It reduces the number of COTS needed for a PunchPlatform deployment (already included)